 Three additional scope changes have been requested by project sponsors, all under the TPI savings policy or allowable in the scope of the project, and therefore may be approved at the staff level.
 The TPI savings policy, as approved by the Commission in MTC Resolution No. 4273, Revised, allows project savings to be used to "expand the scope of the project, if the expanded scope provides additional quantifiable benefits to the original transit corridor".
-Requests from SFMTA, LAVTA, and VTA totaling approximately \$475,000 have been reviewed and approved by staff and are provided here as part of the informational semi-annual update.
+Requests from SFMTA, LAVTA, and VTA totaling approximately \$475,000 have been Programming and Allocations Committee December 11, 2019 Page 2 of 2 reviewed and approved by staff and are provided here as part of the informational semi-annual update.
 Additional information is provided in Attachment C.

-None
+Issues: None

-Receive the TPI Investment Program Semi-Annual Report as an information item and refer the SFMTA Colored Lanes minor scope modification request to the Commission for approval.
+Recommendation: Receive the TPI Investment Program Semi-Annual Report as an information item and refer the SFMTA Colored Lanes minor scope modification request to the Commission for approval.

-Attachment A: Summary of TPI Investment Project by Round

-Attachment B: TPI Investment Program Project Updates Presentation Slides Attachment C: Detail on Minor Scope Modification Request and Reinvestments of Project Savings
+Attachments:Attachment A: Summary of TPI Investment Project by Round Attachment B: TPI Investment Program Project Updates Presentation Slides Attachment C: Detail on Minor Scope Modification Request and Reinvestments of Project Savings